vvaraldi/Inspection_Rando_Orford/README.md

 # Inspection_Rando_Orford

 Must :
-0 - Tout comme actif, peut-on basculer un utilisateur de inspecteur a admin et inversement 1 - Travail sur les download d'image
+1 - Travail sur les download d'image
+The upload of the picture seams not to be working.
+COuld it be that Firebase is not ready to take images ?
+Do I need to have a special plan for it ?

-2 - supression d'une inspections par un admin ou par le créateur lui même 3 - Export des inspections... (marche en mode CSV)
+2 - supression d'une inspections par un admin ou par le créateur lui même

+3 - Créer une inspection avec un lieu en cliquant sur l'image.

+4 - Export des inspections... (marche en mode CSV)

 Bug fix :